thihathit/mm_mobile_phone/README.md

 Install the module.
 - Add new "MM Mobile Phone" field.
-- Go to display settings and chose "Mobile Phone" formatter for you textfield.
+- Go to display settings and chose "Mobile Phone" formatter for your new field.
 - Configure on field formatter settings (optional).
 - Save display settings.